phanumat/Documentation/architecture/index.rst

 **Scenario: There may be multiple Hubs**

-While the mesh network standards for ZigBee and Z-Wave generally eliminate the need for multiple SmartThings Hubs, we didn’t want to exclude this as a valid deployment configuration for large homes or even business applications of our technology.
+While the mesh network standards for ZigBee and Z-Wave generally eliminate the need for multiple PEA HiVE Hubs, we didn’t want to exclude this as a valid deployment configuration for large homes or even business applications of our technology.
 In the multi-Hub case, SmartApps that use multiple devices that are split across hubs will run in the cloud in order to simplify the complexity of application deployment.

 **Scenario: External service integration**

 SmartApps may call external web services.
-Calling them from SmartThings cloud reduces risk as it allows SmartThings to easily monitor for errors and ensure the security and privacy of the users.
+Calling them from PEA HiVE cloud reduces risk as it allows PEA HiVE to easily monitor for errors and ensure the security and privacy of the users.

 In some cases, an external web service might even use IP white-listing such that they simply can’t be called from the Hub running at a user’s home or place of business.